sparrowcode/AlertKit/README.md

 ### Haptic

 If you use presets, the vibro-response will be start automatically.
-If you want to customize this, you need set property `haptic`:
+For customize this, you need set property `haptic`:

 ```swift
 alertView.haptic = .success